Lowery History, Family Crest & Coats of Arms

-Another 115 words (8 lines of text) are included under the topic Early Lowery Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Lowery Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Lowery family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were:

-- Hugh Lowery, aged 28, arrived in New York, NY in 1812
+- Hugh Lowery, aged 28, who arrived in New York, NY in 1812

-- James Lowery, aged 55, arrived in New York, NY in 1812
+- James Lowery, aged 55, who arrived in New York, NY in 1812

 - John, Lowery Jr., who landed in Washington County, Pennsylvania in 1813